 My childhood began in the city of Chicago and continued to unroll there until the 4th grade when we moved to Wheeling, Illinois.
-At that time, something brand new called a “subdivision” began consuming farm land northwest of Chicago.
-Rolling Meadows and Dunhurst Heights started to afford young, up-and-coming, 1950s urban families with an opportunity to own a lot, a driveway, and a freestanding home, mainly because they consisted of relatively low-quality, cheap prefabs – “cracker boxes” as some people disparaged them.
+At that time, something brand new called a “subdivision” began like a cancer to consume farmland northwest of Chicago.
+Rolling Meadows and Dunhurst Heights afforded young, up-and-coming, 1950’s, urban families with an opportunity to own a lot, a driveway, and a freestanding home, mostly possible because they consisted of relatively low-quality, cheap prefabs – “cracker boxes” as some people disparaged them.

-My parents took me with them to a sales party where they picked out the features of our new house, selecting a corner lot located at 84 George Road, signed a contract and let the developers start building.
-Soon, we were packing up and moving out of our Chicago, Winona Street apartment to what would come to be known as, “the suburbs.”
-For a while, I played with my new found friends in a construction zone as the cracker boxes sprouted out of a farmer’s fertile cabbage patch.
+One evening, my parents took me with them to a sales party where they picked out the features of our new house, selecting a corner lot located at 84 George Road.
+They signed a contract which let the developers start building the first homes in the development.
+Soon, we were packing up and moving out of our Winona Street apartment to what would come to be known as, “the suburbs.”
+For a while, I played with my new found friends in a construction zone as the cracker boxes sprouted out of what was once a farmer’s fertile cabbage patch.

-I was enrolled in St. Mary’s Catholic School a few miles away in Buffalo Grove, a small rural parish next door to a cow pasture with an electric fence.
+I was enrolled in St. Mary’s Catholic School a few miles away in Buffalo Grove, a small rural parish next door to a cow pasture which was enclosed with an electric fence.
 The town had one gas station, Brehm’s garage, a restaurant, the church, and the school.
-Lots of new kids lived in Dunhurst, going to school with farm kids who had horses and cows in their back yards.
-They taught us to hold a friend’s hand and then grab the electric fence wire to pass along a shocking practical joke.
+Lots of new kids lived in Dunhurst, going to school with local farm kids who had typically had horses and cows in their back yards.
+They taught us to hold a friend’s hand while fearlessly grabbing the electric fence wire to pass along a shocking practical joke.
 Sister Matilde loved baseball and every day at recess she would be outside pitching for both teams of little boys.
 She was eventually forbidden from playing by Mother Superior, apparently for having too much fun.
 That was a very sad day.

-Bonnie Hass and Ellen Boden were my two best friends.
-I couldn’t explain why my best friends were girls.
+Bonnie Hass and Ellen Boden became my two best friends living nearby in Dunhurst.
+I can’t explain why my best friends were girls.
 Perhaps it was a little odd, but I didn’t realize it at the time.
 I also hung around with Bonnie’s cousin George Beattie, who lived right across the street from me.
 Dunhurst was a dynamic model of American consumerism, directly linked to social rank and status.
 People with corner lots outranked the ones with neighboring homes side-by-side.
 Some of the houses were built with brick …more expensive thus higher status.
-Then, people started to build garages – our two-car, attached garage with a screened porch connecting it to our house earned high rank.
+Then, people started to build garages – our two-car, attached garage with a screened-in porch connecting it to our house earned high rank.
 We added a lighted post lamp out by the sidewalk and many families followed suit.
-My mom was an avid gardener, surrounding the house with a plush lawn, a few trees, some bushes and many kinds of flowers.
+My mom was an avid gardener, surrounding the house with flower beds amid a plush lawn with a few trees and bushes.

-On school days, kids would stand outside at either the public school or the Catholic school bus stops in the early morning, waiting with lunches packed in paper sacks.
-We St. Mary’s kids started our school days in Buffalo Grove with Mass held in a dark, gothic church filled with old statuary, stained glass windows, lots of burning candles, a giant crucifix above the altar with a bleeding body nailed to it and stations of the cross surrounding us on the walls.
+On school days, kids would wait for the bus at either the public or the Catholic school bus stops each morning, automatically standing in a line with our lunches packed in paper sacks or colorful tin lunch boxes.
+We St. Mary’s kids started every school day with Catholic Mass held in a dark, gothic church filled with old statuary, stained glass windows, lots of burning candles, a giant crucifix above the altar with a bleeding body nailed to it and a series of stations of the cross surrounding us on the walls.
 I didn’t know what the public school kids did each morning until I was eventually expelled from Catholic school in the 6th grade.

 Then, I found out they started off with homeroom and announcements, followed by strange new classes like biology and phys ed.
 Yes, we all got naked together every day in the boys shower.
-It was a bit amazing and liberating, but I was a fat little kid, always a bit embarrassed at my incapacities.
-I can remember hanging like a tuna from the chin-up bar, unable to do even one simple pull-up.
+It was a bit amazing and liberating, but I was a fat little kid, always a bit embarrassed at my physical incapacities.
+I can remember hanging like a postcard tuna suspended by my limp arms from the chin-up bar, unable to do even a single pull-up.

 But I was smart …and that had status at Wheeling Public school – enough status to overrule the husky-butt issue.
 Nonetheless, I had a fat ass and ran almost as fast as a turtle.
-I remember trying out for little league, eventually getting to suit up in a team uniform, eventually getting my first hit and starting to run for 1st base, about a thousand feet away, somewhere in the direction of right field – just follow the stripe.
-Of course, I was put out with a limp toss to the 1st baseman.
+I remember trying out for little league, eventually getting to suit up in a team uniform, eventually getting my first hit and starting to run for 1st base, which seemed about a thousand feet away, somewhere in the direction of right field – just follow the stripe.
+Of course, I was put out with a soft toss from the pitcher to the 1st baseman.

-When I got back to the dugout, the coach beseeched me in mock wonderment, “Hey Kastner, turn around!”
+When I got back to the dugout, the coach beseeched me in mock amazement, “Hey Kastner, turn around!”

 “Huh?”
 I also also wondered.

-“I don’t see a piano on your back,” and my love of sports sunk to a new low…
+“I don’t see a piano on your back,” he taunted and thus shamed in front of my giggling teammates, my love of sports sunk to a new low.

 But I loved girls and rock ‘n roll music.
 And some of them loved me.
-Noreen Alsdorf, a young amazonian at Wheeling Elementary, took a particular liking to me and would on occasion, find places to engage me, literally overpowering and kissing me.
-She was beautiful, but stood at least a foot taller than everyone in the class and was much stronger.
+Noreen Alsdorf, a young amazon at Wheeling Elementary, took a particular liking to me and would on occasion, find isolated opportunities to engage me, literally overpowering and kissing me.
+She was beautiful, but stood at least a foot taller than everyone in the class and was much stronger than me.
 She had a pair of older, even bigger, twin brothers who must have extensively schooled her in combat.